Current ThinkingClient Login

 The following are the key elements of Lafayette’s BCP:

-Data back-up and recovery;
+• back-up and recovery;

-All mission critical systems;
+• mission critical systems;

-Financial and operational assessments;
+• Financial and operational assessments;

-Alternate communications between customers and Lafayette;
+• Alternate communications between clients and Lafayette;

-Alternate communications between Lafayette and its employees;
+• Alternate communications between Lafayette and its employees;

-Alternate physical location of employees;
+• Alternate physical location of employees;

-Critical business constituent, bank and counter-party impact;
+• Critical business constituent, bank and counter-party impact;

-Regulatory reporting;
+• Regulatory reporting;

-Communications with regulators; and
+• Communications with regulators; and

-Lafayette relies upon its clearing firm, First Clearing, LLC to provide mission critical systems that enable the Firm to process securities transactions promptly and accurately and to permit it to maintain customer accounts and give customers access to their funds and securities.
-First Clearing’s own BCP states that First Clearing is able to establish a base of operations in either of two of its Virginia locations.
-Both locations have un-interruptible power sources and 24-hour security service.
-First Clearing has provided Lafayette with alternate contact methods to be used in case of a business disruption, and key Lafayette employees have access to these methods both at work and at home.
-Lafayette has established and tested a contact list with employees’ home and cell phone numbers and personal email accounts for use during a business disruption.
+Schwab's BCP is reviewed, updated, and tested at least annually.
+Schwab's internal and external application providers perform independent testing of their back-up facilities.
+Charles Schwab has available multiple contact methods to be used in case of a business disruption, and Lafayette employees have access to these methods both at work and at home.
+Lafayette has established and tested a contact list with employees' home and cell phone numbers and personal email accounts for use during a business disruption.
 Depending upon the type of business disruption that occurs, Lafayette can remain in contact with its employees and communicate alternate operational arrangements.
+It is Lafayette's intention to continue essential operations and resume normal operations as soon as possible in any of the scenarios outlined above.

 SIPC PROTECTION DISCLOSURE